 At mediation held on December 5, 2010, an agreement in principle to settle the class action litigation was reached.
 We have agreed to pay \$20 million to settle all claims in the litigation.
 The agreement in principle contemplates the negotiation and execution of a final settlement agreement.
-The proposed settlement would fully resolve all claims against us, all of our current officers and directors named in the lawsuit, and certain of our former officers and directors named in the lawsuit.
+The proposed settlement would fully resolve all claims against us, all of our current officers and directors named in the lawsuit.
 No parties admit any wrongdoing as part of the proposed settlement.
 The settlement is subject to preliminary approval by the Court, notice to the putative class and subsequent final approval by the Court.
 The preliminary approval hearing is scheduled for April 11, 2011.
 We expect preliminary approval to be given by the Court, as well as final approval at a later date to be determined.